When you find a $35 hall tree…you bring it home, paint it, and put it out on the front porch, right?!

 It’s just my way.
 You can sand after too, if you like.

-Since it was going to be outside (on my covered front porch), I decided seal it with poly.
+Since it will be outside (on my covered front porch), it’s a good choice to seal it with poly.

 And the details, up close……

 Want to know about 26 other chalk style paints?